ONEOK (NYSE:OKE) Releases FY 2022 Earnings Guidance

-ONEOK (NYSE:OKE – Get Rating) updated its FY 2022 earnings guidance on Monday.
+ONEOK (NYSE:OKE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $3.450-$4.070 for the period, compared to the Thomson Reuters consensus estimate of $3.780.
 The company issued revenue guidance of -.

-ONEOK (NYSE:OKE – Get Rating) last announced its quarterly earnings results on Monday, February 28th.
-The utilities provider reported $0.85 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.88 by ($0.03).
+ONEOK (NYSE:OKE – Get Rating) last posted its quarterly earnings results on Monday, February 28th.
+The utilities provider reported $0.85 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.88 by ($0.03).
+The company had revenue of $5.42 billion during the quarter, compared to analysts’ expectations of $4.34 billion.
 ONEOK had a net margin of 9.07% and a return on equity of 25.14%.
-The company had revenue of $5.42 billion during the quarter, compared to the consensus estimate of $4.34 billion.
-During the same period in the previous year, the firm posted $0.69 EPS.
-As a group, equities research analysts anticipate that ONEOK will post 3.75 EPS for the current fiscal year.
+During the same quarter last year, the company earned $0.69 earnings per share.
+Equities analysts expect that ONEOK will post 3.79 EPS for the current fiscal year.

-OKE has been the topic of several research reports.
-Bank of America decreased their price objective on shares of ONEOK from $68.00 to $66.00 and set a neutral rating on the stock in a report on Tuesday, January 18th.
-Royal Bank of Canada upped their price target on shares of ONEOK from $60.00 to $63.00 and gave the company a sector perform rating in a research note on Monday, November 15th.
-Credit Suisse Group upped their price target on shares of ONEOK from $64.00 to $66.00 and gave the company a neutral rating in a research note on Tuesday.
-Morgan Stanley upped their price target on shares of ONEOK from $60.00 to $65.00 and gave the company an equal weight rating in a research note on Tuesday, November 23rd.
-Finally, Barclays cut their price objective on shares of ONEOK from $66.00 to $65.00 in a research report on Thursday, January 20th.
-One research analyst has rated the stock with a sell rating, ten have given a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $65.29.
+OKE has been the subject of a number of analyst reports.
+Barclays dropped their price target on ONEOK from $66.00 to $65.00 in a research report on Thursday, January 20th.
+Wolfe Research cut ONEOK from a peer perform rating to an underperform rating in a report on Monday, January 10th.
+Citigroup upped their price objective on ONEOK from $60.00 to $62.00 and gave the company a neutral rating in a report on Thursday, January 6th.
+Wells Fargo & Company upped their price objective on ONEOK from $66.00 to $69.00 and gave the company an equal weight rating in a report on Tuesday, March 8th.
+Finally, The Goldman Sachs Group upgraded ONEOK from a sell rating to a neutral rating and upped their price objective for the company from $58.00 to $68.00 in a report on Thursday, January 13th.
+They noted that the move was a valuation call.
+One research analyst has rated the stock with a sell rating, ten have given a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat, ONEOK has an average rating of Hold and an average target price of $65.64.

-In other ONEOK news, Director Mark W. Helderman sold 30,000 shares of the company’s stock in a transaction that occurred on Thursday, March 3rd.
-The shares were sold at an average price of $67.27, for a total transaction of $2,018,100.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, Director Mark W. Helderman sold 30,000 shares of the stock in a transaction on Thursday, March 3rd.
+The stock was sold at an average price of $67.27, for a total value of $2,018,100.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
 0.63% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-California State Teachers Retirement System lifted its holdings in shares of ONEOK by 3.3% in the 4th quarter.
-California State Teachers Retirement System now owns 825,603 shares of the utilities provider’s stock worth $48,512,000 after acquiring an additional 26,416 shares during the last quarter.
-Metropolitan Life Insurance Co NY lifted its holdings in shares of ONEOK by 16.0% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 50,524 shares of the utilities provider’s stock worth $2,969,000 after acquiring an additional 6,975 shares during the last quarter.
-Allstate Corp lifted its holdings in shares of ONEOK by 293.6% in the 4th quarter.
-Allstate Corp now owns 47,213 shares of the utilities provider’s stock worth $2,774,000 after acquiring an additional 35,217 shares during the last quarter.
-Thrivent Financial for Lutherans lifted its holdings in shares of ONEOK by 5.5% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 28,630 shares of the utilities provider’s stock worth $1,653,000 after acquiring an additional 1,498 shares during the last quarter.
-Finally, NewEdge Advisors LLC lifted its holdings in shares of ONEOK by 402.8% in the 4th quarter.
-NewEdge Advisors LLC now owns 26,322 shares of the utilities provider’s stock worth $1,547,000 after acquiring an additional 21,087 shares during the last quarter.
-64.90% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in OKE.
+SkyView Investment Advisors LLC acquired a new stake in shares of ONEOK in the fourth quarter valued at $201,000.
+Virtu Financial LLC acquired a new stake in shares of ONEOK in the fourth quarter valued at $240,000.
+HB Wealth Management LLC acquired a new stake in shares of ONEOK in the fourth quarter valued at $263,000.
+Forum Financial Management LP acquired a new stake in shares of ONEOK in the fourth quarter valued at $461,000.
+Finally, JustInvest LLC increased its holdings in ONEOK by 46.3% in the fourth quarter.
+JustInvest LLC now owns 9,692 shares of the utilities provider’s stock valued at $570,000 after buying an additional 3,067 shares during the last quarter.
+Institutional investors and hedge funds own 64.90% of the company’s stock.

 ONEOK, Inc engages in gathering, processing, fractionating, transporting, storing and marketing of natural gas.
 It operates through the following segments: Natural Gas Gathering and Processing, Natural Gas Liquids and Natural Gas Pipelines.
 The Natural Gas Gathering and Processing segment offers midstream services to producers in North Dakota, Montana, Wyoming, Kansas and Oklahoma.